 Always Have Fun

 Strike up a conversation as you never know who you’ll meet.
 The WSOP really is chock full of players from all walks of life.
-You might also consider ordering a drink, which many players do in the last level of the night (AKA Beer Level) before bagging and tagging.
+You might also consider ordering a drink, which many players do in the last level of the night (aka Beer Level) before bagging and tagging.

 wsop